kalkih/nodephotolio/README.md

 * SQLite
 * PostgeSQL

-##Step 1 - Get source
+##Step 1 - Get the source
-Clone the project from GitHub to directory of choice
+Clone the project from GitHub to directory of choice.

 ```
 $ git clone https://github.com/kalkih/NodePhotolio.git